-There are easier ways to make your loud concentrator quieter!
+Oxygen Concentrator Loud?
+Easy ways to make it quieter!
 5 simple non-permanent DIY solutions to reduce the noise

 This might seem like the only solution to an obnoxiously loud oxygen concentrator, but I’ll show you better ways